-We asked Champlain College seniors to offer some words of wisdom to high school students who are starting to think about their own college adventures.
+We asked Champlain College alumni to offer some words of wisdom to high school graduates who are planning for their own college adventures.
 Turns out, it’s pretty solid advice for anyone starting something new.

 “Don’t compare yourself to other people.”
 “Don’t be afraid to ask.”
 “Do something that’s going to challenge yourself every single day.”
 These are just a few of the things the students had to say.

-When it comes to finishing up high school and applying to colleges, high school students are likely feeling excited, anxious, and everything in between.
+When it comes to finishing up high school and starting college, high school students are likely feeling excited, anxious, and everything in between.
 Applying to college—never mind starting college—is a big deal, and it may feel overwhelming.
 Hearing from people who have been through it—but aren’t too removed from the experience—can help.
-So we asked last year’s Champlain seniors to let us know what they would say to themselves if they could go back in time to their first day of college.
+So we asked a group of recent Champlain grads to let us know what they would say to themselves if they could go back in time to their first day of college.

 “Everything is going to be okay.
 Don’t panic.
 Take your time.
 What you start with is not what you’re going to finish with.
 I was petrified about changing my major at first.
 But I learned that it’s okay to adapt, it’s okay to change.
 The most important thing I would say to myself is, ‘Do something that scares you every day—within reason!
 Do something that’s going challenge yourself, that will push you out of your comfort zone.
 You’ll be a much better person for it.’”